passkeydeveloper/passkeys.dev/content/en/device-support/_index.md

 - Macs using the same Apple ID (synced automatically)
 - Macs using [FIDO Cross-Device Authentication](/docs/reference/terms/#cross-device-authentication-cda)
 - Windows devices in Edge and Chrome using [FIDO Cross-Device Authentication](/docs/reference/terms/#cross-device-authentication-cda)
-- Chromebooks and other Chrome OS devices using [FIDO Cross-Device Authentication](/docs/reference/terms/#cross-device-authentication-cda)
+- Chromebooks and other ChromeOS devices using [FIDO Cross-Device Authentication](/docs/reference/terms/#cross-device-authentication-cda)
 - Ubuntu devices in Edge and Chrome using [FIDO Cross-Device Authentication](/docs/reference/terms/#cross-device-authentication-cda)

 Passkeys created in **Android** can be used on: